bmw-software-engineering/trlc/language-reference-manual/LRM.md

 ### Static semantics

-The condition expressions must be of boolean type.
+The condition expressions must be of Boolean type.

 The dependent expressions must all be of the same type, and the type of the conditional expression is also of that type.